moss-l/bhs-js-testing/boolean-simplification.md

 ```

 If you squint you can think of the Boolean values `true` and `false`
-as analogous 1 and 0 and the operators `&&` and `||` as anologs to
+as analogous 1 and 0 and the operators `&&` and `||` as analogs to
 multiplication and addition in which case `true && x ⟹ x` is similar
 to `1 × x ⟹ x` and `false || x ⟹ x` is like `0 + x ⟹ x`.

-Two other rules came from basic logic—given any x:
+Two other rules came from basic logic, what Aristotle called the law
+of the excluded middle:

 ```
 x && !x ⟹ false // i.e. you can’t be both hungry and not hungry.